 Our costs you need to consider page explains all of this in more detail.

 Auto enrolment was set up to help individuals save for their retirement, but that doesn’t mean there aren’t benefits for employers too.
 A good, well-run workplace pension scheme enhances your reputation as an employer, enabling you to retain the right people and recruit successfully.

 Auto enrolment – and re-enrolment – gives you an opportunity to make sure employees understand the benefits you’re offering them, improving motivation.
 And a greater sense of financial security also helps combat stress, which can affect performance or lead to absence through ill health.

 Why was auto enrolment introduced?

-A report carried out by the Government in 2005 revealed that not enough people were saving into a pension plan, and that those who were weren’t saving enough for retirement.
-This prompted the introduction of auto enrolment, giving employees the chance to build up pension savings and benefit from employer contributions.
+In 2005, a government report revealed that not enough people were saving into a pension plan, and those who were would be unlikely to be saving enough for their retirement.
+Faced with this problem, the government phased in auto enrolment, beginning with larger companies and gradually including smaller ones.
+It’s intended to give employees the chance to build up pension savings through their own contributions and those of their employers.

 Find out more about auto enrolment

 Auto enrolment doesn’t have to be challenging.
 We’ve got all the information you need to get up and running with your workplace pension scheme.

 Aviva Workplace Pension